Gwali-1/Swytch/Documentation/Swytch-Docs/docs/Installation.md

 # Installing

 ## Make sure .Net SDK is available
-Swytch a .NET C# web framework hence to use it, you'll need the .NET SDK installed on your machine.
-If you don't you can download and install it from the official [.NET website](https://dotnet.microsoft.com/en-us/download).
+Swytch a .NET C# Web framework, hence to use it you'll need the .NET SDK installed on your machine.
+If you don't, you can download and install it from the official [.NET website](https://dotnet.microsoft.com/en-us/download).